-Ask about the organisation's complaints procedure
+5. Ask about the organisation's complaints procedure

-You can complain in writing, by email or by speaking to someone in the organisation.
+You may be able to complain by talking to someone, or you might need to put your complaint in writing.
 Ask if there is a form to fill in, and when you can expect to hear back.

-6 Ask for help
+6. Ask for help